 Postpartum: Mothers can feel the physical effects of pregnancy, labor and delivery.
 Chiropractic care is a great low-intervention treatment to help alleviate stress, pain and postnatal depression that were caused by labor and delivery.

 Please read my blog!
 It’s for both parents and health care professionals.
 Better yet, subscribe!
 My blog aims to bridge the gap I mentioned.
 It’s one means by which we can all learn how to be on the same team to best manage our health concerns.
 Each Tuesday, I write a short article to help you answer questions and get or give optimal care.
 Please feel free to ask questions in the “Comments” field.
 I promise, I will answer!

 As an experienced pediatric chiropractic physician, I have:

 - earned a Doctorate of Chiropractic at Logan University in St. Louis, MO.

-- earned a post-graduate certification from the International Chiropractic Pediatric Association (CACCP).
+- Instructed with the International Chiropractic Pediatric Association (CACCP).

 - provided seven years of clinical care for pregnant women, infants and families.

 - helped to establish and develop the first multidisciplinary mother and baby care facility in St. Louis that addresses pregnancy and infant feeding troubles.